 Racing is an extremely serious offense.
 Car insurance companies typically penalize racing citations with major rate hikes — in fact, Iowa auto insurance prices increase by an average of $724 per year after a citation for racing.
-That represents a 71% increase on average annual auto insurance rates in Iowa!
+That represents a 71% increase on the average annual auto insurance rates in Iowa.

 |Location||With a Racing Citation — Annual Rate||No Racing Citation — Annual Rate||Yearly Rate Increase|

 If you have been ticketed for a racing offense, do your homework and find the most affordable rates.
 In Iowa, start with State Farm, with rates 46 percent cheaper than the state average after a racing violation.

 Among the most serious moving violations, reckless driving is a surefire way to end up paying more for auto insurance.
 Insurers raise rates by an average of $723 per year after reckless driving.
 That comes out to 71% more than the typical car insurance rate in Iowa.